 Instructions

-- Meanwhile, Put 3 eggs in a medium sized saucepan.
-Fill the saucepan with cold water (enough to cover the eggs).
-Bring the eggs to a boil then lower the heat and cook for 12 minutes.
-Leave the eggs to cool for 5 minutes, peel the shell, slice the eggs and set aside.
+- Meanwhile, add eggs to a medium-sized saucepan and fill the saucepan with cold water to cover them.
+Bring the eggs to a boil, lower the heat and cook for 12 minutes.
+Leave the eggs to cool, peel and slice the them and set aside.

-- Peel 2 avocados and chop horizontally (as shown).
-Then, chop 1 cup of baby tomatoes, ½ a red onion and 1-2 and iceberg lettuces.
+- Peel the avocados, remove the seeds and slice horizontally.
+Then, chop baby tomatoes, a red onion and iceberg lettuce.

-- Plate up, crumble feta cheese on top and add the dressing (as pictured)!
+- Plate up, crumble feta cheese on top and add the dressing.

 Leave a Reply